jaromrax/shspe/README.md

 Unpack to ~/root.inst and enter there

-First you need to configure the Makefiles, if this is successful, use *make* and *make install*.
+First you need to *configure* the Makefiles, if this is successful, use *make* and *make install*.
 To use more CPU cores and compare times you can do e.g. *time make -j4*

-*... to be added later ...*
 ```
  ./configure linuxx8664gcc  --prefix=$HOME/root --etcdir=$HOME/root/etc --enable-opengl --enable-mysql --enable-minuit2 --enable-xml --enable-python --enable-roofit --enable-fftw3 --enable-gsl-shared --enable-mathmore --enable-c++11